Color Therapy – Healing Colors, Calming Colors & The Chakra System

 - Stimulation of the lungs and thyroid gland, which can boost oxygen delivery to the body and improve

-- Decreased level of cramping in the body, both regular cramps as well as those associated with
+- Decreased level of discomfort in the body, both regular cramps as well as those associated with

-- Decreased occurrence of digestive gas, bloating, and bowel related issues
+- Reduced occurrence of digestive gas, bloating, and bowel-related issues

 - Relief from re-occurrence of hiccups

-Yellow is another color that is typically associated with happiness and also tends to bring on feelings of laughter, joy, optimism, and cheerfulness.
+Yellow is another color typically associated with happiness and tends to bring on feelings of laughter, joy, optimism, and cheerfulness.

-On another note however, it can also lead to feelings of hunger, so is another color you’ll often see used in the food industry.
-Yellow may also signify anger as well, so some people will want to treat with caution when using this color.
+However, it can also lead to feelings of hunger, so it is another color you’ll often see used in the food industry.
+Yellow may also signify anger, so some people will want to treat it cautiously when using this color.

 Yellow is associated with the solar plexus charka, which is at the center of your being.
 This is the overall energy center of the body and is often the color that represents new beginnings and birth (or re-birth).

-On a physical level, this chakra is related to the stomach, digestive organs, mid back, pancreas, and the liver in particular, so it’s main benefits often have to do with these areas.
+On a physical level, this chakra is related to the stomach, digestive organs, mid back, pancreas, and liver, so its main benefits often concern these areas.